ultrastark/us-mixin/README.md

   - with animation
   - For svg (drop-shadow)

-* grid & browser
+* grid

   - sm, md, lg, xl
-  - edge, ie, ios, safari, print
+  - smUp, mdUp, lgUp, xlUp
+  - xsOnly, smOnly, mdOnly, lgOnly, xlOnly

   **The following explanation help you to import all in one, for a granularity import see the readme inside each child folders**